ttbadr/ktea/README.md

 ## Usage

+### Configuration

+All configuration is stored in `~/.config/ktea/config.conf`

+### Cluster Management

+Multiple clusters can be added.
+Upon startup when no cluster is configured you will be prompted to add one.

+#### Supported Auth Methods
+- No Auth
+- SASL (SSL)
+  - PLAIN

 ### Switching Tabs

 To switch between tabs the meta key is required, which in most terminals needs to be enabled and will map to `Alt`.